theoromeo/NextPage-Parser/readme.md

 ```

 ### Properties as tags
-You can add informational properties to elements without defining its value and the elements value will be used.
+You can add informational properties to elements without defining their value, and the element's value will be used.

-For Example with `np-title`, `np-description` and `np-img`
+For Example with `np-title`, `np-description`, and `np-img`

 ```html
 <article